-There are two Vermont National Parks including a portion of the Appalachian Trail and Marsh-Billings-Rockefeller National Historical Park.
+There are three Vermont National Parks, including a portion of the Appalachian Trail and Marsh-Billings-Rockefeller National Historical Park.

-Vermont is affectionately known as the Green Mountain State and all mountains in Vermont are often refered to as the "Green Mountains."
+Vermont is affectionately known as the Green Mountain State, and all mountains in Vermont are often referred to as the "Green Mountains."

-Of course this is not true as the Green Mountain Range , a sub range of the Appalachain Mountains.
+Of course, this is not true as the Green Mountain Range, a sub-range of the Appalachian Mountains.

-Vermont is also known for Fall leaves, dairy farming, maple syrup, and scenic views.
+Vermont is known for Fall leaves, dairy farming, maple syrup, and scenic views.

-Even though the state is small and only having a couple of National Park Service sites, Vermont State Parks has a whopping 55 developed parks including Burton Island State Park.
+Even though the state is small and only has a few National Park Service sites, Vermont State Parks has 55 developed parks, including Burton Island State Park.

 Vermont National Parks